-The California High-Speed Train Project, Merced to Fresno Section, proposes to build and operate an 80-mile portion of a larger high-speed train (HST) system, which is intended to connect to sections traveling west to San Francisco, south to Los Angeles, and later north to Sacramento.
-The project is designed as a steel-wheel-onsteel-railway completely grade-separated from other modes.
-The need for this project is directly related to the population growth and increased intercity travel demand projected over the next 20 years and beyond and the increased travel delays and congestion that would result on California's highways and at airports.
-Additionally, Merced, Madera, and Fresno counties currently have limited connectivity with the state's larger urban metropolitan areas.
+The California High-Speed Rail Authority (Authority) proposes that the Fresno to Bakersfield Section project will consist of building and operating an approximately 114mile portion of a larger high-speed train (HST) system that is intended to connect to sections traveling west to San Francisco, south to Los Angeles and, later, north to Sacramento.
+The project is designed as a steel-wheel-on-steel-railway completely grade-separated from other modes.
+The need for this project is directly related to the projected population growth and increased intercity travel demand over the next 20 years and beyond, and the increased travel delays and congestion that would result on California's highways and airports.
+Additionally, Fresno, Kings, Tulare, and Kern counties have limited connectivity with the state's larger urban metropolitan areas.

-This Final Project Environmental Impact Report/Environmental Impact Statement (EIR/EIS) considers four alternatives, including the No Project Alternative and the three HST alternatives: the UPRR/SR 99, BNSF, and the Hybrid alternatives.
-Each contains one HST station in Merced and one in Fresno.
-The HST in this section would have the ability to travel up to 220 miles per hour along the alignment.
-The FRA and the Authority have identified the Hybrid Alternative as the Preferred Alternative.
-Potential environmental impacts of the alternatives include displacement of commercial, residential, and agricultural properties; community and neighborhood disruption; increase in noise; increase in traffic at each of the stations; impacts on historic and archaeological sites; impacts on parks and recreational resources; visual impacts; impacts on sensitive biological resources and wetlands; and use of energy.
-Mitigation measures are described to address impacts identified in the Final Project EIR/EIS.
+This Final Environmental Impact Report/ Environmental Impact Statement (EIR/EIS) considers 12 alternatives, including the No Project Alternative and the 11 HST alternatives: the BNSF, Hanford West Bypass 1, Hanford West Bypass 2, Hanford West Bypass 1 Modified, Hanford West Bypass 2 Modified, Corcoran Elevated, Corcoran Bypass, Allensworth Bypass, Wasco-Shafter Bypass, Bakersfield South, and Bakersfield Hybrid alternatives.
+Each contains one station in Fresno, one station in Bakersfield, and a Kings/Tulare Regional Station near Hanford.
+The Federal Railroad Administration and Authority have identified the Preferred Alternative to consist of portions of the BNSF Alternative in combination with the Corcoran Bypass, Allensworth Bypass, and Bakersfield Hybrid alternatives.
+The HST in this section has the ability to travel up to 220 mph along the alignment.
+Potential environmental impacts of the alternatives include displacement of commercial, residential, and agricultural properties; community and neighborhood disruption; increase in noise;

+increase in traffic at each of the stations; impacts on historic and archaeological sites; impacts on parks and recreational resources; visual impacts; impacts on sensitive biological resources and wetlands; and use of energy.
+Mitigation measures are described to address impacts identified in the Final EIR/EIS.